munsy/battlenet/README.md

 Bindings for Battle.net's API written in Golang.

 ## Versions
-* This library is currently in alpha.
-Everything is subject to change.
+* This library is currently in beta.
+The library is much more stable than it was in alpha.
+That being said, everything is still subject to change.
 Use at your own discretion.
 * All data returned by clients should be up-to-date, including World of Warcraft, which just had its API updated for Battle for Azeroth.

 ## Install
 ```